Connect to Context Handler with SAML 2.0

 6. Set the NameID format in metadata to urn:oasis:names:tc:SAML:2.0:nameid-format:persistent

-Context Handler SAML 2.0 up-party
+Context Handler SAML 2.0 authentication method

 1. Add an attribute consuming service in metadata and add the service name.